-April 22, 2019, PennDOT confirmed and acknowledged that the due date for the Commission's July 31, 2018, October 31, 2018, January 31, 2019 and April 30, 2019 Annual Base Payments and Annual Additional Payments was extended to June 28, 2019 or such later date, not later than June 30, 2019, as the parties mutually agreed.
-On June 27, 2019, the Commission paid PennDOT \$450 million, which represented the Commission's Fiscal Year 2018 Act 44/89 funding obligation.
+On July 31, 2018, the Commission and PennDOT executed Amendment Number Two to Lease and Funding Agreement (the "Amendment") extending the due date for certain payments due in Fiscal Year 2019, and permitting the parties to extend the due dates of certain other Fiscal Year 2019 payments.
+On June 27, 2019, the Commission paid PennDOT \$450 million, which represented the Commission's Fiscal Year 2019 Act 44/89 funding obligation.
 For more information on the total amount paid by the Commission under the Amended Funding Agreement, see the table on page A-8.

-In response to the impacts of the COVID Pandemic, in particular, declines in Commission traffic and revenue and disruptions in the capital markets, PennDOT and the Commission negotiated an Amendment Number Three to the Lease and Funding Agreement, which was executed by all parties on June 11, 2020 (the "Amendment Three," and together with the Original Amended Funding Agreement and the Amendment, the "Amended Funding Agreement").
+In response to the impacts of the COVID Pandemic, in particular, declines in Commission traffic and revenue and disruptions in the capital markets, PennDOT and the

+Commission negotiated an Amendment Number Three to the Lease and Funding Agreement, which was executed by all parties on June 11, 2020 (the "Amendment Three," and together with the Original Amended Funding Agreement and the Amendment, the "Amended Funding Agreement").